Understanding your bearded dragon’s behaviour makes for a good pet owner. One thing many people often wonder about is licking.

+Why does my bearded dragon lick me, because he is hungry?
 If your bearded dragon is hungry, he will look for food.
 When bearded dragons are in their natural habitat, they need to hunt to find food.

 During the hunting process, they lick the air so they can learn about what is around them.